molarmanful/edon/README.md

 	vm:vm
 }
 ```
+# ESNext
+Edon has limited support for ESNext features through Babel's `stage-0` preset.
+However, this means that the code will be transpiled before being executed, which may change some end behavior.

 # REST API
 Just make a GET request to `https://edon-molarmanful.rhcloud.com/eval/[URI-encoded JS here]`.
 It returns a JSON file with the result.